 Teaching outside has a long list of challenges, and trying to complete paper crafts in the wind, rain or snow tops my list of tasks that are nearly impossible!
-With Valentine’s Day being a holiday primarily made up of paper crafts, here is a round up of alternative Valentine’s Day ideas for your outdoor classroom that support the big ideas of caring and sharing for others while supporting your learners’ environmental ethic of care!
+With Valentine’s Day being a holiday primarily made up of paper crafts, here is a round up of alternative, eco-friendly, Valentine’s Day ideas for your outdoor classroom that support the big ideas of caring and sharing for others while supporting your learners’ environmental ethic of care!

 - a heart shape mould